 Tenant Education Classes: Since May 2016, Home Forward contracts with the Community Alliance of Tenants (CAT) to teach a tenant education class to voucher holders.
 Class graduates have access to up to $200 to help with a security deposit in their housing search.

 We have continued with a variety of policy changes (which do not require MTW flexibility) to make the voucher program more appealing to landlords.
 These include:

-Allowing flexible lease terms based on an individual landlord’s standard practice (including month-to-month) Accepting electronic Requests for Tenancy Approval from landlords to speed the process
+Allowing flexible lease terms based on an individual landlord’s standard practice (including month-to-month);

+Accepting electronic Requests for Tenancy Approval from landlords to speed the process; and

-Posting tools for landlords on our website so landlords can assess whether their unit is likely to pass rent reasonable and affordability tests
+Posting tools for landlords on our website so landlords may assess whether their unit is likely to pass rent reasonable and affordability tests

-In addition to the above, we continue to support voucher holders with an improved program orientation, an increased focus on housing search, and utilizing the higher payment standards in opportunity neighborhoods.in hopes of helping voucher holders be better prepared for their housing search.
+In addition to the above, we continue to support voucher holders with an improved program orientation, an increased focus on housing search, and utilizing the higher payment standards in opportunity neighborhoods in hopes of helping voucher holders be better prepared for their housing search.

 Changes or modifications: